gbegus/gbegus.github.io/_news/announcement_8.md

 inline: false
 ---

-New preprint out on CNNs, iterative learning & language change.
+Can we model cultural evolution of language with deep convolutional nets?

 [arXiv preprint](https://arxiv.org/abs/2011.05463)

-Can we model cultural evolution of language with deep convolutional nets?

 The paper proposes a framework for modeling soundchange that combines deep convolutional neural networks and iterative learning.